 Kern H., Verspreide Geschriften, deel Vi,’s Gravenhage, 1916.
 P. vi.

-George Codès, The Indianized States of South-East Asia, translated by Sue Brown Cowing, University of Hawai Press, Honolulu, USA, 1968, p.
+George Codès, The Indianized States of South-East Asia, translated by Sue Brown Cowing, University of Hawaii Press, Honolulu, USA, 1968, p.
 54.

 Daniel George Edward Hall, History of South East Asia, Fourth Edition, The Macmillan Press Ltd, London and Basingstoke, 1981, pp. 39 – 40.